SalvatorePreviti/roaring-node/README.md

 It is interoperable with other implementations via the [Roaring format](https://github.com/RoaringBitmap/RoaringFormatSpec/).
 It takes advantage of AVX2 or SSE4.2 instructions on 64 bit platforms that supports it.

+It can be used with worker threads, but directly transferring a bitmap between worker threads is not currently supported.

 Roaring bitmaps are compressed bitmaps.
 They can be hundreds of times faster.

 For a precompiled binary of this package compatible with AWS Lambda NodeJS v8.10.0, use [roaring-aws](https://www.npmjs.com/package/roaring-aws).